lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 ### Scaffolding the module

-While not necessary, scaffolding avoids the tedium of setting the basic Odoo module structure.
+While not necessary, scaffolding avoids the tedium of setting the basic Konvergo ERP module structure.
 You can scaffold a new module using the executable _odoo- bin_.

-From the Odoo.sh editor, in a terminal:
+From the Konvergo ERP.sh editor, in a terminal: